alimirhamed/Pdf-Converter/README.md

 Push to the branch: git push origin feature-name.
 Submit a pull request detailing your changes.
 License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL v.3 License - see the LICENSE file for details.

 Acknowledgments:
 This project utilizes the pdf2image and docx Python libraries.